fanf2/nsnotifyd/README.md

 ### Examples

-There are two example scripts:
+There are two example scripts described in the manual:

 `nsnotify2git` records the history of changes to a set of zones.